implementations.problem_classes.AllenCahn_MPIFFT module

 \[u({\bf x}, 0) = \tanh\left(\frac{r - \sqrt{(x_i-0.5)^2 + (y_j-0.5)^2}}{\sqrt{2}\varepsilon}\right),\]

 for \(i, j=0,..,N-1\), where \(N\) is the number of spatial grid points.
-For time-stepping, the problem is treated semi-implicitly, i.e., the linear part is solved with Fast-Fourier Tranform (FFT) and the nonlinear part in the right-hand side will be treated explicitly using mpi4py-fft [1] to solve them.
+For time-stepping, the problem is treated semi-implicitly, i.e., the linear part is solved with Fast-Fourier Transform (FFT) and the nonlinear part in the right-hand side will be treated explicitly using mpi4py-fft [1] to solve them.

 Parameters: